MaterializeInc/materialize/play/wikirecent/README.md

 This directory contains a demonstration application showing how to build an event-driven data pipeline.
-The example application comes from our [Getting Started Guide][], where Materialize is configured with three `MATERIALIZED VIEWS` that update as new edits are appended to the `wikirecent` source.
+The example application comes from our [Getting Started Guide][], where Materialize is configured with three materialized views that update as new edits are appended to the `wikirecent` source.
 The three views are:

 - `counter`: The count all edits that have ever been observed.
 - `useredits`: The count of all edits observed, grouped by user.